Large Global Volatility Matrix Analysis Based on Observation Structural Information: Simulation Study

 In this simulation study, we fixed the number of individuals $p = 500$.
 We set the number of continents $S=2$ and the number of local groups $L=20$ such that each continent group included $10$ local groups (i.e., $p_l = 25$).
 Also, we chose the numbers of factors as $k=3$ and $r = L\times r_{l}$, where $r_{l}=2$ for each local group $l$.
 Then, we considered two cases: (i) increasing $T$ from 100 to 600 in increments of 50 with the size of frequency $d \in \{1,5\}$ (i.e., in-sample size is $T/d$) and (ii) increasing $d$ from 1 to 10 with a fixed $T=600$.
 For each case, 200 simulations were conducted.

 For comparison, the sample covariance matrix (SamCov), POET, Double-POET (D-POET), and Structured-POET (S-POET) methods were employed to estimate $\bSigma$.
 The average estimation errors were measured under the following norms: $\|\widehat{\bSigma} -\bSigma\|_{\Sigma}$, $\|\widehat{\bSigma} -\bSigma\|_{\max}$, and $\|(\widehat{\bSigma})^{-1} - \bSigma^{-1}\|$, where $\widehat{\bSigma}$ is one of the covariance matrix estimators.
-We note that the lower-frequency data is obtained by summing the observations for each $d$ frequency window.
-Therefore, for the SamCov estimator and the initial pilot estimator of POET and D-POET, we used $d^{-1}\widehat{\bSigma}_{h}$ (see Section \ref{doublePOET}).
+We note that the lower-frequency data is obtained by summing the observations with $d$-day window.
+Therefore, for the SamCov estimator and the initial pilot estimator of POET and D-POET, we used $d^{-1}\widehat{\bSigma}_{h}$ (see Section A.2 in the online supplement).
 For each estimation, we determined the number of factors for D-POET and POET using the eigenvalue ratio methods suggested by \cite{choi2023large} and \cite{ahn2013eigenvalue}, with $k_{\max}=10$ and $r_{l,\max}=10$, respectively.
 For the S-POET estimation, we chose the number of ranks for each off-diagonal block by the largest singular value ratio.
 In addition, we employed the soft thresholding scheme for the idiosyncratic covariance matrix estimation.